meggna-karthikeyan/meggna-karthikeyan/README.md

 ## 🛠 About Me

-I thrive at the intersection of **data engineering, cloud computing, and automation**, transforming raw data into **actionable insights**.
-With a strong foundation in **GCP, AWS, Python, SQL, and big data technologies**, I specialize in building **scalable, efficient, and secure data pipelines** that drive business impact.
+I engineer **scalable, efficient, and secure** data pipelines at the crossroads of **data engineering, cloud computing, and automation**.
+With expertise in **GCP, AWS, Python, and big data technologies**, I optimize **ETL workflows, automate CI/CD, and enhance cloud security** to drive real-world impact.

-My journey spans from **engineering robust data workflows** at Cognizant—where I optimized **ETL processes, automated CI/CD pipelines, and enhanced cloud security**—to conducting **cutting-edge research** in **gravitational wave signal analysis** at UMass Dartmouth.
-I am passionate about **leveraging data-driven strategies to solve real-world problems**, whether in industry-scale data migration projects or in astrophysics research.

-Beyond technical expertise, I excel in **problem-solving, leadership, and collaboration**, always seeking innovative ways to optimize **data infrastructure and analytics**.
-Whether it's building **high-performance data solutions**, fine-tuning **machine learning models**, or automating **cloud-based workflows**, I am driven by the challenge of making **complex data systems simple and powerful**.
+From **streamlining enterprise data solutions at Cognizant** to **advancing gravitational wave research at UMass Dartmouth**, I thrive on solving complex data challenges.
+Passionate about **data-driven strategies, automation, and analytics**, I turn raw data into **powerful insights** that fuel innovation.

-🚀 **Let’s innovate, automate, and build the future of data together!**
+🚀 **Let’s optimize, automate, and redefine the future of data together!**

 ## 🌐 Socials: